Flourless chocolate cloud cake is a rich chocolate dessert with a crackly top, a fudgy center, and a naturally gluten-free texture.

 Ingredients

-- 5 eggs - separate at room temperature
+- 5 large eggs, separated and at room temperature

 Instructions

-- Melt the chopped chocolate and butter in a medium bowl in a double boiler or in the microwave.
+- Melt the chopped chocolate and butter together in a heatproof bowl over a double boiler or in the microwave until smooth.

-- Add the chocolate and melted butter mixture and whisk again to incorporate.
+- Add the melted chocolate mixture and whisk until fully combined.

-- In another bowl place egg whites and mix with an electric mixer at medium speed for 4 to 5 minutes until stiff peaks form.
+- Beat the egg whites with an electric mixer for 4 to 5 minutes until stiff peaks form.

-- Pour the cake batter into the prepared pan and bake for 45 to 50 minutes until puffy.
-Checking by inserting a toothpick into the center of the cake which should come out with a few crumbs and not liquid batter.
-If not, bake for another 5 minutes.
+- Bake for 45 to 50 minutes until puffed and set.
+Insert a toothpick into the center; it should come out with a few moist crumbs but no liquid batter.

 Notes